 If you’re looking for a creative writing course to take in Melbourne, then you’ve come to the right place.
-Whether you’re looking for a beginners course or short course, we’ll find you the best one!
+Whether you’re looking for a beginners course or a short course, we’ll find you the best one!

 Melbourne is a city that inspires the artistic streak.
 Especially with so many hidden cafes down laneways, perfect for typing out plots on keyboards on rainy days.